Congratulations! You have reached the final step, using the information you have found to meet your need.

 When you have an accurate reference:

-Visit the Referencing and Academic Integrity Guide on the USC website.
+Visit the Referencing and Academic Integrity Guide on the UniSC website.